junxit/us-congress-bills-113/metadata.md

 - 2014-02-11 — Rule provides for consideration of S. 540 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2014-02-11 — Rules Committee Resolution H. Res.
 478 Reported to House.
 Rule provides for consideration of S. 540 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2014-02-11 — The previous question was ordered pursuant to the rule. (consideration: CR H1757)
+- 2014-02-12 — Cloture motion on the motion to concur in House amendment to Senate bill presented in Senate. (consideration: CR S933-934: text: CR S933-934)
+- 2014-02-12 — Cloture on the motion to concur in House amendment to Senate bill invoked in Senate by Yea-Nay Vote.
+67 - 31.
+Record Vote Number: 33. (consideration: CR S934)
+- 2014-02-12 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2014-02-12 — Message on Senate action sent to the House.
+- 2014-02-12 — Pursuant to the provisions of H. Con.
+Res.
+82, enrollment corrections on S. 540 have been made.
+- 2014-02-12 — Resolving differences -- Senate actions: Senate agreed to House amendment to Senate bill by Yea-Nay Vote.
+55 - 43.
+Record Vote Number: 34.(text as Senate agreed to House amendment: CR S933)
+- 2014-02-12 — Senate agreed to House amendment to Senate bill by Yea-Nay Vote.
+55 - 43.
+Record Vote Number: 34. (text as Senate agreed to House amendment: CR S933)
+- 2014-02-14 — Presented to President.
+- 2014-02-14 — Presented to President.
+- 2014-02-15 — Became Public Law No: 113-83.
+- 2014-02-15 — Became Public Law No: 113-83.
+- 2014-02-15 — Signed by President.
+- 2014-02-15 — Signed by President.